EnzoDiazDev/universal-translator/README.md

 The server is configured in `src/server/app.js`.

-The server is configured in `src/server/app.js` </br>
+The routes are in `src/routes/routes.js` </br>
 If necessary, the routes and their controllers will be separated into different files.

-The public files are in the `src/public/` folder.
+The public files are in the `src/public/` folder. </br>
+In the `src/public/views/` folder are the .ejs files (same as html).
+Some reusable html snippets are found in the `src/public/views/partials/` folder.</br>
+The backend and frontend will probably be separated in future updates.

 Reusable functions, algorithms, and helpers are located in the `src/utils` folder.

-*.env file is gitignored.
+*.env file is gitignored.<br>
+The environment variables are detailed below.